smenon02/Recon8D/README.md

 recon_mapping: MATLAB and Python scripts for extracting genes from reactions involving metabolites of interest and matching them with top feature lists.

-ML_function.ipynb: ML script for random forests, ridge regression, and lasso regression, along with example code for using histone PTM data as input.
+ML_function.ipynb and ml_function.py: ML script for random forests, ridge regression, and lasso regression, along with example code for using histone PTM data as input.